shfischer/GA_MSE_cat456/readme.md

 ## Introduction

 This repository contains the code for an exploration of the ICES approach for categories 4-6.
+It includes

+- the typical ICES harvest control rule (constant catch with PA buffer, `MP = "constant_catch"`)

+- a new harvest control rule that adjust the catch based on the slope of a length-based catch curve (`fcc`)

-It includes the typical ICES harvest control rule (constant catch with PA buffer) and a new harvest control rule that infers the stock trend from trends in catch and mean catch length time series (including optimisation with a genetic algorithm).
+- several exploratory (but abandoned) harvest control rules (adjusting the constant catch based on mean catch length `CC_f`, guessing the stock trend from catch and mean catch length time series `CL`, guessing the stock trend from catch and length-based catch curves `CL_cc`)

+- it also includes code for the ICES category 3 methods (hr and rfb rules, `rfb`, `chr`)

 The simulation is based on the Fisheries Library in R ([FLR](http://www.flr-project.org/)) and the Assessment for All (a4a) standard MSE framework ([`FLR/mse`](github.com/FLR/mse)) developed